arinze-edeh/cloud-infrastructure-devops-labs/aws/networking/aws-public-infrastructure-baseline/README.md

 ## Project Overview

-This document provides a **production-grade reference implementation** for provisioning a foundational public AWS network topology using the AWS CLI.
+This document provides a **production-style reference implementation** for provisioning a foundational public AWS network topology using the AWS CLI.
 The infrastructure establishes a custom Virtual Private Cloud (VPC) with internet-facing compute capability, forming a reusable baseline for cloud-native and hybrid workloads deployed to AWS.

 All resources are provisioned programmatically via the AWS CLI in the **us-east-1** region, following the principle of infrastructure-as-code and explicit resource ownership.